chrissoncrant/static_site_generator/README.md

 -   simple tests are best.
 I am noticing that once I test the format of an attribute, and how its string renders, then there is no point in adding attributes in further test cases

+## Thoughts
+paragraph seems to be the last item, as in if the pattern does not match anything, then return "paragraph"

+for headings:
+the first string sequence must be # and no longer than 6 characters long.
+- can split by space
+The Rules for valid Headings:
+A valid heading can have # characters in its text content, as long as they're not at the beginning of a new line.
+Whitespace doesn't count as valid characters between newlines and the #.
+So "# Heading 1\n  #Not a heading" is invalid and should return paragraph
+Valid headings can span multiple lines.
+If I split by the first space, then all characters in the first sequence must be "#" because invalid input types:
+Edge Cases:"#"
+"# "
+"# "
+"####### Heading"
+"# Heading\nMore text"
+"# Heading\n# Another heading"
+"# Heading\nThis # is just text"
+"# Heading\n # This starts with a space"
+"# Heading\n\n# Another"
+"# Heading\n\n# Another"
+"#Heading\n#########some text"

+Unordered Lists:
+first character is either "*" or "-"
+All lines following this must start with "-" or "*".
+- can split be space

+Ordered Lists:
+first ch is a "1."
+All lines following this must start with a number incremented by 1 followed by a .
+- can split by space
+How to check for increments?
+First split by space and check first character is "1."
+Split by new line.
+Loop through and verify that first character of each item in list is larger that previous ch by one.
+Need to convert to number to verify.

+Code blocks:
+start and end with 3 backticks.
+So can slice the string by first 3 and last 3 characters to determine if its valid code string[0:3] == "```" string[-3:] == "```"

+Quote blocks:
+first character must be ">".
+All lines following this must start with ">".